pradeepp88/indy-cli-rs/cli/docs/README.md

 # CLI Design

 ## Execution modes
-CLI will support 2 execution modes:
+CLI supports 2 execution modes:
+* Interactive:
-* Interactive.
-In this mode CLI will read commands from terminal interactively.
+    * In this mode CLI reads commands from terminal interactively.
+    * To start this mode just run `indy-cli-rs` without params.
+* Batch:
-* Batch.
-In this code all commands will be read from file or pipe and executed in series.
+    * In this mode all commands will be read from a text file or pipe and executed in series.
+    * To start this mode run `indy-cli-rs <path-to-text-file>`.
+    * Batch mode supports the same commands as interactive mode.
+    * Note that by default if some command finishes with an error batch execution will be interrupted.
+        * To prevent this start command with `-`.
+        * For example, `-wallet create test`.
+In this case the result of this command will be ignored.
+    * To make a comment in the batch script start the line with the `#` symbol.

 ## Commands
 Command format